 If you need assistance with identifying a community referrals the Care Coordinators can assist.
 They can be reached at (617) 373-2772, option #4 or by email to email@example.com.

-The re-entry process needs to be completed by the start of academic classes.
-Once classes begin, students who have not been re-entered will have their classes dropped from registration.
+The re-entry process must be completed by the start of academic classes.
+Once classes begin, students who have not completed the re-entry process will have their classes dropped from registration.

 When should I begin the re-entry process?

 You should begin applying for re-entry one month prior to the first date of class each term.
 We recommend you begin talking with your treatment providers well in advance to explain the re-entry process and discuss your readiness to return.

 Can I start the re-entry process earlier than one month before the term begins?

 No. Clinical documentation will not be reviewed prior to one month before the intended return term.
 This is to ensure that you remain in treatment for the duration of the Medical Leave of Absence, and do not stop treatment prematurely.
 If you are interested in beginning the conversation about re-entry, you can reach out to the Care Coordinators at any time for further guidance.

 How long do I need to be on Medical Leave of Absence before I can re-enter?